Move (Moby song)

-"Move (You Make Me Feel So Good)" is a song by American electronica musician Moby, with a chorus sampling from Loleatta Holloway's 1980 song "Love Sensation".
-It was first released as the title track on Moby's extended play Move, which was issued on August 31, 1993 as his first release on Mute Records in the United Kingdom and on Elektra Records in the United States.
+"Move (You Make Me Feel So Good)" is a song by American electronic musician Moby, with a chorus sampling from Loleatta Holloway's 1980 song "Love Sensation".
+It was first released as the title track on Moby's extended play Move, which was issued on August 31, 1993, as his first release on Mute Records in the United Kingdom and on Elektra Records in the United States.
 It hit number one on the US Billboard Hot Dance Music/Club Play chart and number 21 on the UK Singles Chart.

 "Move" was released as a two-track single from the EP in certain territories, featuring the EP version of the song and a "Disco Threat" mix of the same song.
 The song "All That I Need Is to Be Loved" from the Move EP was also issued as a single and later included in a different version on Moby's third studio album Everything Is Wrong (1995).
 Remixes of "Move" were also featured on the Everything Is Wrong remix album (1996).

 Critical reception

-Andy Beevers from Music Week gave "Move" five out of five and named it Pick of the Week in the category of Dance.
-He wrote, "This EP is Moby's first release on Mute and is shaping up to be a big hit.
+Everett True from Melody Maker wrote, "Yes, yes, yes!
+Finest record of its kind since 'Ride on Time'."
+Andy Beevers from Music Week gave it five out of five and named it Pick of the Week in the category of Dance.
+He added, "This EP is Moby's first release on Mute and is shaping up to be a big hit.
 Already massive on the nation's dancefloors, the title track is a charging anthemic house track, identified by its "You make me feel so good" female vocal.
 The various mixes, including MK's excellent Blades remix, are ensuring widespread appeal."
+Stuart Bailie from NME said, "Moby gives Jesus Christ a sleeve credit, but the spirit's flagging on "Move".
+Screaming velocity and Black Box shoutey vocals may signify some big holy show, but maybe they disguise a lack of new tricks."
 Sam Wood from Philadelphia Inquirer declared it as "a fiercely energetic dance-floor anthem".
 Charles Aaron from Spin commented, "The only card-carrying human in the techno scene takes a generically transcendent house-diva vocal and plunges it into a sampled torment of biblical proportions, a war between flesh, spirit, and technology that exudes skepticism and ecstasy in equal spurts.
 I think I love this guy."